 For informal enquiries, please contact the relevant Departmental Research Tutor:

-- Postgraduate medicine: Dr Ornella Corazza (email@example.com)
+- Postgraduate medicine: Prof Ornella Corazza (email@example.com)

 Research degrees are not taught programmes, however, programmes of supporting studies are a key element.

-The School of Life Sciences conducts high quality research in the areas of Pharmacology; biotechnology and molecular biology; geography and environmental sciences; and applied and health aspects of sports science.
+The School of Life and Medical Sciences conducts high quality research in the areas of Pharmacology; biotechnology and molecular biology; geography and environmental sciences; and applied and health aspects of sports science.
 The School has a large number of postgraduate students undertaking full-time research in these disciplines leading to the awards of MSc by Research, MPhil or PhD.
 There are also a number of industry-based graduates registered for research degrees on a full-time or part-time basis.
 Research in the discipline areas is headed by internationally recognised staff with positions on many national and international associations and professional bodies.

 What’s next for my career?